Radiotherapy to relieve pressure or a blockage

-This page is about radiotherapy for tumours causing a blockage in the body.
+This page is about radiotherapy for tumours causing a blockage or pressure in the body.
 There is information about

 Nerve pain is caused by your tumour pressing on nerves, or by damage to nerves.
 It is also called neuropathic pain.
 It is usually more difficult to treat than other types of pain.
 People often describe nerve pain as burning or as if something is crawling under their skin.
 Nerve pain is usually in one area of the body.
 You feel it in a particular place.